 Michael Lomonaco, Executive Chef, Windows on the World, 1 World Trade

-Life-sized Polaroid photograph taken by Joe McNally depicting Windows on the World Chef, Michael Lomonaco.
-Lomonaco is wearing his Chef's jacket and holding a pair of glasses.
+Life-sized Polaroid photograph taken by Joe McNally depicting Windows on the World chef Michael Lomonaco.
+Lomonaco wears his chef's jacket and holds a pair of glasses.

-In 1997, Michael Lomonaco was hired as Executive Chef at Windows on the World located on the 106 and 107th floors of the World Trade Center’s North Tower.
-The mission assigned to the Brooklyn-born native and chef innovator was twofold: run the kitchen of the popular dining venue and transition its traditional French menu to a modern American cuisine and wine list.
-Lomonaco’s success was quick, measured in food critics’ accolades and Windows on the World’s subsequent ranking as one of America’s highest grossing restaurants.
+In 1997, Michael Lomonaco was hired as Executive Chef at Windows on the World, a restaurant located at the top of the World Trade Center’s North Tower.
+The mission assigned to the Brooklyn-born chef-innovator was twofold: run the kitchen of the popular dining venue and transition its traditional French menu to a modern American cuisine and wine list.
+Lomonaco’s success was quick, measured in food critics’ accolades and Windows on the World’s subsequent ranking as one of America’s highest-grossing restaurants.

 Michael Lomonaco has contributed his story to the 9/11 Memorial Museum’s oral history collection as well as recorded remembrances for Windows on the World colleagues.